digithree/readable-only-web/README.md

 ### Caveats, admissions and disclaimers

-I cannot formally guarantee that ROW will protect you, but it is an _experimental tool_ to further that goal.
+I cannot formally guarantee that ROW will protect you from tracking, but it is an _experimental tool_ to further that goal.
 I also cannot guarantee that it is legal in your area, though I see no reason why it should not be.
 Use it at your own risk, of course, just like anything else.

 #### Regarding the OpeNode server

 There is a test deployment currently sitting at [https://row.openode.io](https://row.openode.io) which is open for anyone to use.
 I use it myself.
-Of course if you use it I could see your IP address and what you're using it for.
+Of course if you use it I (or employees of OpeNode) could see your IP address and what you're using it for.
 I don't want to and don't intend to, but you'd be foolish to rule it out, you don't know me.

 So, you are encouraged to set up your own little server, it's pretty straight forward to do and there's some info further in this readme.
 The more people using a single server the better, but up to a point as no server should have too much data logged by the service.
-I'm not sure what the ideal point is but assume your usage is being monitored by the service, though that should not translate into advertising tracking.
+I'm not sure what the ideal balance point is but you should assume your usage is being monitored by the service, although that should not translate into advertising tracking.

 #### Regarding Duck Duck Go